At a Glance

 EMNLP 2026

 GroundLM 2026 is co-located with EMNLP 2026.
-The venue and exact location will be announced by the EMNLP 2026 organizing committee.
+The room and exact location will be announced by the EMNLP 2026 organizing committee.

 EMNLP (Empirical Methods in Natural Language Processing) is one of the premier annual conferences in NLP.
-The 2026 edition will take place in November 2026.
+GroundLM 2026 will take place on October 29, 2026, from 9:00 to 17:30.
 Details to follow.

 For travel and accommodation information, please refer to the EMNLP 2026 website once it becomes available.